Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: Introduction

 Contemporary Bayesian models for DBNs often use multinomial likelihoods with conjugate Dirichlet priors on the conditional probabilities \citep{bishop2006pattern, scutari2021bayesian}.
-A posteriori, the conditional probabilities of a node given its parent set are also Dirichlet-distributed, with a high-dimensional array of concentration hyperparameters updated by the conditional cell counts.
-Importantly, conditional cell counts are frequently sparse, so the hyperparameters of the Dirichlet prior often have a substantial impact on the posterior.
-Yet, there is little practical guidance on how to choose these hyperparameters despite their influence.
-Alternately, one can use a regression to calculate conditional probabilities \citep{rijmen2008bayesian,kratzer2023additive} or infer the structure of the network \citep{meinshausen2006high}, but this requires making assumptions on how to model interactions while remaining stable in sparse regimes.
+A drawback of the Dirichlet-multinomial method is the dimensionality.
+For instance, in binary data, there are $2^{|\Pa(j)|}$ parameters, which are the success probabilities for each combination of categories in the parent set.
+Also, cell counts are often sparse, so the hyperparameters of the Dirichlet prior have a substantial impact on the posterior.
+There is little practical guidance on how to choose these hyperparameters despite their influence.
+Alternately, one can use a standard classification and function approximation algorithms to build a predictive model given a DAG \citep{rijmen2008bayesian,kratzer2023additive}, or to infer the structure of the network, but these often require modeling high-order interaction terms, since all of the predictors are categorical.

-In this paper, we propose a flexible and fully Bayesian method to infer conditional probabilities and graphical structures for DBNs.
-We show that, when conditioning on the cell counts of its parents, the cell counts of any node follow a Poisson-multinomial distribution \citep{lin2022poisson}.
-That is, conditioning on the parent set of any node separates the data into distinct groups based on the parent categories.
-This fact motivates the shrinkage of conditional probabilities toward node-specific \textit{latent prior means}, bypassing the need to specify high-dimensional hyperparameters.
-Therefore, there are two layers to the model: (i) high-dimensional conditional probabilities and (ii) low-dimensional latent prior means.
-After marginalizing the first layer, we obtain an embarrassingly parallel Metropolis-within-Gibbs sampler for posterior inference that uses the Metropolis-adjusted Langevin algorithm (MALA).
-Interestingly, these novel computational techniques are applicable beyond DBNs; for example, for models built from hierarchical Dirichlet processes (HDP) \citep{teh2006sharing}.
-We show that the full conditional distribution of the prior means factorizes across the categories of each node and, under certain conditions on our hyperparameters and if the marginal cell counts are positive, is almost surely log-concave.
+In this paper, we propose a flexible Bayesian method for DBN classification and structure learning, known as Hierarchical Directed Dirichlet Networks (HiDDeN).
+Conditional probabilities are modeled hierarchically across the parent categories.
+After marginalizing out the high-dimensional cell probabilities, we obtain a low-dimensional latent representation of our model, which has $k_j$ parameters, or \textit{concentrations}, for each node.
+We obtain a Metropolis-within-Gibbs sampler to simulate from the posterior of the concentrations, which uses the Metropolis-adjusted Langevin algorithm (MALA).
+Interestingly, these strategies are applicable beyond DBNs; for example, for models built from hierarchical Dirichlet processes (HDP) \citep{teh2006sharing}.
+We show that the full conditional distribution of the concentrations factorizes across the categories of each node and, under certain conditions on our hyperparameters and if the marginal cell counts are positive, is almost surely log-concave.